LAME MP3 Encoder Windows builds

 Which Windows build should I choose?

 Most users on modern Windows should start with an x64 build.
 Use an x86 build only for older 32-bit systems.
-Visual Studio builds are aimed at performance features, while MinGW builds are portable packages that include required runtime DLLs.
+Visual Studio SIMD builds are the optimized performance packages, while MinGW Solid State builds are the high-compatibility packages that include the required runtime DLLs.

 What are cVBR and cVBRb?